 Labuan boasts several beautiful, sandy beaches with scenic views.
 From the award-winning United Nations Beach to the vibrant coastline at Pantai Tanjung Purun near the island’s town centre, there really is no shortage of picture-perfect views at Labuan’s sun-kissed beaches.

 United Nations Beach

 Labuan’s United Nations Beach or UN ’08 Beach is so named for being the recipient of the COBSEA (Coordinating Body on the Seas of East Asia) Clean Beach Award by the United Nations Environment Programme in 2008.

 Fringed with casuarinas and coconut trees, the UN Beach is a fabulously long stretch of coastline stretching from Pantai Batu Manikar up north to Pantai Sungai Pagar down south.

 Pantai Batu Manikar in the far north of the island is home to the Palm Beach Resort & Spa, one of several beach resorts in Labuan.

 Further along is the gorgeous Pantai Pohon Batu, where one may bask in the sun and enjoy snacks and fresh seafood from stalls that line the coast.

 There is a small natural path here where you can hike up Bukit Kubong for great views of the South China Sea.

 Pantai Pancur Hitam

-Next, drop by Pantai Pancur Hitam, where more casuarina trees sway in orderly rows.
+Next up is Pantai Pancur Hitam, where more casuarina trees sway in orderly rows.